hoangsonww/The-MovieVerse-Database/README.md

 - **User Sign On**: Create an account and log in with Google to unlock additional features, such as rating movies and writing reviews.
 - **Movie Matching**: Find movies that match your preferences by rating movies and writing reviews.
 - **Movie ChatBot**: Chat with our chatbot, MovieBot, to learn more about the application.
+- **Movie Watchlists**: Create a watchlist by adding movies to your favorites and view them at any time.
+You can also create multiple watchlists for different genres, time periods, or any other criteria you desire!

 ## Getting Started